 Only on the 8th April 1825 did Port Elizabeth become a Magistracy with Captain Evatt being appointed as Government Resident and Montague Augustine Armstrong as secretary.
 Evatt still maintained his position as commandant of Fort Frederick.
 A census during 1825 confirmed that Port Elizabeth was now a hamlet as it comprised 103 men, 52 women and 147 children.

-Evatt’s position included a salary of £60 per annum but also limited power.
-In civil cases fines were limited to £7 10s while in criminal cases it was limited to six months’ imprisonment or a fine amounting to £7 10s and a maximum of seventy-five strokes of the lash.
+Evatt’s position came with a salary of £60 per annum but limited power.
+In civil cases fines were limited to £7 10s while in criminal cases it was limited to six months’ imprisonment or a fine of £7 10s and a maximum of seventy-five strokes of the lash.

-As stated above, Thomas Sterley was the first constable in the annuals of Port Elizabeth.
+As stated above, Thomas Sterley was the first constable in the annals of Port Elizabeth.
 He became attached to the Court House of Captain Evatt in that capacity and also supervised the goal.
-He was seventeen years of age when he landed in 1820 with the British Settlers, accompanied by his parents and six brothers and sisters.
+He was seventeen years of age when he landed in 1820 with the British Settlers, accompanied by his parents and six siblings.

 He probably commenced his career as constable in 1822 when the old Block House at the Baaken’s River was repaired and part of it was set aside as a prison.
 His official appointment as constable, however, was only gazetted on 1st April 1828 at a salary of £48 per annum.
-Although he devoted some twenty-six years of his life in the service of the police, the government never granted him any further increase in pay.
+Although he devoted some twenty-six years of his life to service with the police, the government never granted him a further pay increase.

-For several years, Thomas Sterley was the sole representative of the police in the village and besides his daily beat and rounding up delinquents, he attended the small court at the sitting of the Magistrate, ushered the prisoners in and out of the dock, placed them in gaol and then acted as keeper and superintendent.
+For several years Thomas Sterley was the sole representative of the police in the village and besides his daily beat and rounding up of delinquents, he attended the small court at the sitting of the magistrate, ushered the prisoners in and out of the dock, placed them in gaol and then acted as keeper and superintendent.
 All of these duties were performed for a meagre salary of £3 15s per month plus rations.

-For four years, Thomas executed these duties single-handedly.
-This might have sufficed in the early years but with the rapid growth with buildings springing up everywhere and a burgeoning population, the constabulary was clearly under-resourced.
-By 1823, Thomas Sterley complained for the first time that he could no longer fulfil all of the duties expected of him alone.
-In recognition of his valid grievance, the Government decided to grant him the assistance of one white constable at £30 per annum and two Fingoes at £20 per annum each.
+For four years, Thomas executed these duties singlehandedly.
+This might have sufficed in the early years but due ro the rapid growth, with buildings springing up everywhere and a burgeoning population, the constabulary was clearly under-resourced.
+In 1823 Thomas Sterley complained for the first time that he could no longer fulfil all of the duties expected of him alone.
+In recognition of his valid grievance, the Government decided to grant him the assistance of one white constable at £30 per annum and two Fingoes (Mfengu) at £20 per annum each.
 As the population in that year was estimated at just over three hundred and disease among the prisoners was prevalent owing to the unhealthy state and unsanitary conditions at the prison, the government reluctantly agreed to appoint a medical attendant.

-In 1839, Thomas Sterley was promoted to the rank of Acting Gaoler at the same salary, whilst the Government sanctioned the appointment of three constables – George Turner, John Knight and George Payne – at a salary of £45 per annum to be assisted by two Fingoe constables.
+In 1839 Thomas Sterley was promoted to the rank of Acting Gaoler at the same salary, whilst the Government sanctioned the appointment of three constables – George Turner, John Knight and George Payne – at a salary of £45 each per annum to be assisted by two Fingoe constables.